RyanDanielWalker/Factory.Solution/README.md

 ## Known Bugs
-User able to add same Engineer to Machine an unlimited amount of times.
+* User able to add same Engineer to Machine an unlimited amount of times.
+* If invalid date entered, date defaults to 01/01/0001

 ## Technologies Used
 * ASP .NET Core MVC